seven5/seven5.github.io/tutorial.md

 {% highlight go %}

-    // what do we do if given empty URL, note we use the SINGULAR here homepage := s5.ComponentResult{
+    // what do we do if given empty URL, note we use the PLURAL here homepage := s5.ComponentResult{
         Status: http.StatusMovedPermanently,
         Redir:  "/posts/index.html",